github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review.md

   - Pull requests
 shortTitle: Request a PR review
 ---
+Repositories belong to a user account (a single individual owner) or an organization account (a shared account with numerous collaborators or maintainers).
+You can read more about the different account types [here](/get-started/learning-about-github/types-of-github-accounts).
 Owners and collaborators on a repository owned by a user account can assign pull request reviews.
-Organization members with triage permissions to a repository can assign a pull request review.
+Likewise, organization members with triage permissions can also assign a pull request.

-Owners or collaborators can assign a pull request review to any person that has been explicitly granted [read access](/articles/access-permissions-on-github) to a user-owned repository.
-Organization members can assign a pull request review to any person or team with read access to a repository.
+In order to request a pull request review, you will need [write access](/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization) permissions.
+Conversely, owners or collaborators can assign a pull request review to any person that has been granted [read access](/get-started/quickstart/github-glossary#read-access) only.

+Organization members can also assign a pull request review to any person or team with read access to a repository.
 The requested reviewer or team will receive a notification that you asked them to review the pull request. {% ifversion fpt or ghae or ghes or ghec %}If you request a review from a team and code review assignment is enabled, specific members will be requested and the team will be removed as a reviewer.
 For more information, see "[Managing code review settings for your team](/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team)."{% endif %}

 {% note %}